nschwalbe/postoffice/README.md

-# Mail Module for asynchronous mail shipping
+# Post Office

-Persists the mail in a database and configures a scheduled task to actually send it.
+Bring your mail to the post office.
+It will be stored and a postal worker will deliver it.

 This module is auto configured and depends on spring mail.

 Currently only MongoDB is supported.
 For other databases implement the `MailStorage` interface.